Close Menu

 The arrest of Tim Elombah is just the latest in a long line of abuses.

-In recent years, several journalists have been detained under dubious circumstances, often without access to legal representation or due process.
+In recent years, authorities in Nigeria have detained several journalists under dubious circumstances, often denying them access to legal representation or due process.

 The Police Narrative: Secrecy and Suspicion